reactjs/react.dev/src/content/learn/keeping-components-pure.md

 Just like a math formula.

-You could think of your components as recipes: if you follow them and don't introduce new ingredients during the cooking process, you will get the same dish every time.
-That "dish" is the JSX that the component serves to React to [render.](/learn/render-and-commit)
+You could think of your Components as recipes: if you follow them and don't introduce new ingredients during the cooking process, you will get the same dish every time.
+That "dish" is the JSX that the Component serves to React to [render.](/learn/render-and-commit)

 <Illustration src="/images/docs/illustrations/i_puritea-recipe.png" alt="A tea recipe for x people: take x cups of water, add x spoons of tea and 0.5x spoons of spices, and 0.5x cups of milk" />